locka99/opcua/docs/compatibility.md

 The server and client support the following user identities

 1. Anonymous - i.e. no identity
-2. UserName - plaintext password only, i.e. the encryption algorithm field supplied with the identity token must be a null string.

-User/pass identities are defined by configuration
+2. UserName - encrypted and plaintext.
+User/pass identities are defined by configuration.

-X509 and UserName with encrypted passwords are intended for a future release.
+X509 is intended for a future release.

 ## Crypto